The Art Gallery Problem is $\exists \mathbb{R}$-complete: Introduction

 In the \emph{art gallery problem} we are given an integer $g$ and a polygon $\poly$ with corners at rational coordinates, and the goal is to decide if \poly has a guard set of cardinality $g$.
 We consider a polygon as a Jordan curve consisting of finitely many line segments \emph{and} the region that it encloses.
 The art gallery problem has been introduced in 1973 by Victor Klee, and it has stimulated extensive research in geometry and in algorithms.
 However, the complexity status of the art gallery problem has stayed unresolved.
-We are going to prove that the problem is \ER-complete.
-Below, we give a formal definition of the complexity class \ER.
+We are going to prove that the problem is \ER-complete, as defined below.